 One of the more challenging aspects of law enforcement is dealing with people in crisis.
-In the majority of these situations, the only thing officers have control over are their own decisions and the tactics they employ to de-escalate the situation.
+In most of these situations, the only thing officers have control over are their own decisions and the tactics they employ to de-escalate the situation.

-This type of training is critical to law enforcement because de-escalation techniques are employed by police officers on a daily basis.
+This type of training is critical to law enforcement because police officers employ de-escalation techniques daily.
 And like with any skill, the only way to improve de-escalation techniques is to practice them.

 Very rarely are de-escalation tactics reported by officers on-the-job.
-This can make it challenging to find patterns, work on corrections and focus on effective training for the future.
-That is why it’s important for officers to participate in ongoing training that teaches the power of persuasion, how to make contact and how to focus on the outcome.
+This can make it challenging to find patterns, work on corrections, and focus on practical training for the future.
+That is why officers need to participate in ongoing training that teaches the power of persuasion, how to make contact, and how to focus on the outcome.

-Regardless of the situation, there are several key components involved in de-escalation that are essential to working towards a positive outcome.
+Regardless of the situation, several critical components are involved in de-escalation, which is essential to a positive outcome.
 If they aren’t practiced together in an educational environment, then they will most likely not be deployed in a way that supports the end goal.

-The important steps involved in de-escalation training are:
+The essential steps involved in de-escalation training are:

 All of these steps require frequent practice and feedback on performance.
-Since it is often difficult to get this kind of feedback after an actual crisis, it’s important to be able to engage in extensive training that breaks down the potential outcomes, the steps that were missed, and things that could be improved upon.
+Since it is often difficult to get this kind of feedback after an actual crisis, it’s vital to engage in extensive training that breaks down the potential outcomes, the missed steps, and things that could be improved.
 It is this type of real-world de-escalation training that can make all the difference for officers on-the-job.

-Many de-escalation techniques that have been shown to be effective are ones that re-engage the frontal lobe of a person’s brain, regulating impulse control and improving rational thought and self-awareness.
+Effective de-escalation techniques re-engage the frontal lobe of a person’s brain, regulating impulse control and improving rational thought and self-awareness.

-This is something that is truly challenging to teach and practice in a classroom setting.
+This is something that is genuinely challenging to teach and practice in a classroom setting.
 Virtual gun ranges can offer a safe and educational alternative to traditional classroom-style education.
-Officers can engage in situational training simulations that mimic crises they are faced with on-the-job.
-By being able to act out the scenario, go through the steps of de-escalation, and get productive criticism on their performance, they will be more equipped to handle these situations in the future.
+Officers can engage in situational training simulations that mimic crises they are faced with on the job.
+By acting out the scenario, going through the de-escalation steps, and getting productive criticism on their performance, they will be more equipped to handle these situations in the future.

-Ultimately, when it comes to de-escalation techniques, nothing is going to outweigh the benefits of hands-on practice.
+Ultimately, when it comes to de-escalation techniques, nothing will outweigh the benefits of hands-on practice.
 Engage Virtual Range offers a safe and realistic environment for law enforcement professionals to engage in life-like simulations that promote learning and build confidence.

 Learn more about EVR and our unique capabilities to cater to the needs of law enforcement.